gasolin/foxbox/README.md

     $ B2G_PATH=<local path> vagrant up

-You have to enter password in Linux/mac to proceed the share.
+You have to enter password in Linux/Mac to proceed share the NFS folders.

 It will take time to download and setup the environment.
 Go have a cup of coffee.